-Located within the Division of Research and Economic Development, the Office of Sponsored Programs and Research (OSPR) provides assistance to faculty and staff in all phases of externally funded project development.
+Located within the Division of Research and Economic Development, the Office of Sponsored Projects and Research (OSPR) provides assistance to faculty and staff in the development and submission of proposals to external organizations including federal, state, and private-sector sponsors to support research and scholarly activity.

 The mission of OSPR is to advance the research enterprise at East Stroudsburg University by promoting an environment that fosters creativity, collaboration, and community.
-As such, the office serves as an advocate for persons in the University Community who are interested in identifying, applying for, and receiving grants funds and conducting research or other scholarly activities with support from government and non-government sponsors, and in assisting administrators with the stewardship of grant based funds.
+As such, the office serves as an advocate for persons in the ESU community who are interested in identifying, applying for, and receiving grant funds and conducting research or other scholarly activities with support from government and non-government sponsors, and in assisting administrators with the stewardship of grant-based funds.

 The OSPR supports ESU's teaching, service, and scholarly and creative activities by: